 - Removes Impurities: Chlorine Plus conditioner contains Aztec Clay.
 Aztec Clay works well to remove impurities like residual chlorine.
 This works much better on damaged hair than using strong detergents or clarifying shampoos.

-Chlorine Plus Conditioner also works well as a solo product to maintain and protect healthy hair.
+ELITE Conditioner also works well as a solo product to maintain and protect healthy hair.
 If you only want to carry one hair product to the pool, we recommend this one.